boazsegev/facil.io/docs/json.md

 There are faster alternatives out there (i.e., the C++ RapidJSON is much faster).

 However, `facil.io` offers the added benefit of complete parsing from JSON to object.
-This is in contrast to some parsers that offer a mid-way structure (often a linked list of JSON nodes) or delay parsing for types such as `true`, `false` and Numbers.
+This is in contrast to some parsers that offer a mid-way structure (often a linked list of JSON nodes) or lazy (delayed) parsing for types such as `true`, `false` and Numbers.

 `facil.io` also offers the added benefit of complete formatting from object to JSON.
 This is in contrast to some solutions that require a linked list of node structures.